techcat-dev/Braixen-Simulator/README.md

 _______________________________________________________________________________________________

-(This is what A Braixen looks like, for reference.)
+(This is what a Braixen looks like, for reference.)

 ![Braixen_optimized](https://github.com/user-attachments/assets/664c644d-8232-486a-82ae-54783d6dd094)